automl/SAWEI/README.md

 This is the repository for the paper accepted at AutoML Conf'23.

 🎆 We also have a lean and convenient SMAC3 integration.
-For this clone the SMAC3 repo, checkout the branch and install it:
+For this clone the SMAC3 repo, checkout the branch and install it (assuming you already activated your favorite virtual env):
 ```bash
 git clone https://github.com/automl/SMAC3.git && cd SMAC3
 git checkout feature/sawei
 pip install -e .
 ```
 You can find a usage example [here](https://github.com/automl/SMAC3/blob/feature/sawei/examples/6_advanced_features/2_SAWEI.py).

+For the experimental code from this repository, see below.

 ## Installation
 > :warning: Only tested on Linux.